azuqua/cassanknex/README.md

 });
 ```

-- As a query generator
+### As a query generator

+Compiled CQL statements can be retrieved at any time via the `cql` method.

 ```js
 var cassanKnex = require("cassanknex")();
 var qb = cassanKnex.QUERY_COMMAND()